 Whether you're into mythical creatures or cultural legends, whether you're interested in the numerous manifestations of folklore or the inspirations behind many modern tales, this is the article for you.

-Here are our picks for the best books about folklore, myths, and legends—a diverse selection of books that engage with old cultural tales.
+Here are our picks for the best nonfiction books about folklore, legends, and myths that engage with cultural tales from around the world.

 10. Breverton's Phantasmagoria: A Compendium of Monsters, Myths, and Legends

 384 pages — 4.00 on Goodreads

 Breverton's Phantasmagoria is a great addition to your collection if you're into modern-day mysteries, myths, and legends.
 With over 250 sections, this book sheds light on all kinds of topics ranging across dragons, vampires, werewolves, fairies, and more.

 Do you know about the origins of certain monsters and myths?
 Are you aware of why legends developed the way they did?
 What are the secrets behind modern-day mysteries?
 Breverton's Phantasmagoria has all the answers you're looking for.

 Authored by Christopher Dell

 192 pages — 3.78 on Goodreads

 Every culture has at least one kind of scary monster.
 There are monsters featured in the ancient religions of Egypt and Mesopotamia.
 There are monsters in the Old Testament.
 There are many monsters found throughout medieval writings and drawings.

 If you're fascinated by the history of monsters, their origins, their philosophical meanings, and more, Monsters: A Bestiary of the Bizarre has everything you need to gain more knowledge on these topics.
 Plus, the illustrations are extremely well-done!